-Developing the Questionnaire

-A questionnaire is a formalized set of questions for generating information.
-The questions can be structured or unstructured or a combination of both, depending on the requirement.
-Structured questions are questions followed by a fixed number of choices from which the respondent should choose an answer.
-Unstructured questions require the respondent to give descriptive answers.
+Developing the Questionnaire A guestionnaire is a formalized set of guestions for generating information.
+The guestions can be structured or unstructured or a combination of both, depending on the requirement.
+Structured guestions are guestions followed by a fixed number of choices from which the respondent should choose an answer.
+Unstructured guestions require the respondent to give descriptive answers.
 However, it is tedious to analyze an unstructured questionnaire.

-The questions in a questionnaire can be classified into three types based on the content: administrative questions, classification questions and target questions.
-Administrative questions include respondent identification, interviewer identification, date and place of interview etc. Classification questions are about the respondent's characteristics, socio-demographic and behavioral information.
+The questions in a questionnaire can be classified into three types based on the content: administrative guestions, classification guestions and target guestions.
+Administrative questions include respondent identification, interviewer identification, date and place of interview etc. Classification guestions are about the respondent's characteristics, socio-demographic and behavioral information.
 These provide information on sex, age, family size, household income, social class, education and attitudes.
 The target questions are about the present project and its products.
 Questions should carefully be sequenced so as to be understood by all segments of target customers.
 An understanding of end product or service of the project, its usage and a knowledge of human psychology are essential in developing the questionnaire.

-Training the Surveyors

-The management has to be diligent while recruiting the market surveyors who actually conduct the survey.
+Training the Surveyors The management has to be diligent while recruiting the market surveyors who actually conduct the survey.
 As survey methods are mostly personal, the project company should ensure that these surveyors are able to tap the hidden interests of the customers.
 Proper training of the surveyors will ensure good results.

-Recording the Information

-The information obtained from the survey should be recorded for future use.
+Recording the Information The information obtained from the survey should be recorded for future use.
 This is done by thoroughly scrutinizing the obtained information to avoid inconsistent and unreliable data.
 Project manager does editing and tabulating of the information before recording the information.
 The recorded information is used whenever required.
+Interpreting the Information The recorded data is interpreted by analyzing it by using some standard statistical techniques such as Chi-Square test, correlation, regression, ANOVA analysis etc. 3.3.4 Market Description Based on the information obtained from the secondary data sources and market survey, the project manager describes the marketability of the project idea in